 While Dong Quai is considered safe for most people, there are some instances this herb should not be used.

-- Not to be used during pregnancy due to the stimulating effect of dong quai.
+- Not to be used during pregnancy due to its stimulating effect on the uterus.

 - Do not use during menstruation as it may increase the menstrual flow.
 Those with scanty flow may find it beneficial all month long.